krissylau/Project-Tracker/README.md

 # Project-Tracker
-project tracker with option to add inventory required for each Term long academic project to become familiar Java
+project tracker with option to add inventory required for each\n Term long academic project to become familiar Java